SuperOfficeDocs/superoffice-docs/docs/customer-center/inline-crmscript-and-custom-form.md

 ![x][img8]

-As you can see, I first have an ejScript section where I get the posted values of the fields by looking up on their names (`name` and `message`).
-Secondly, inside my HTML I print out their values, calling `.htmlEncode()` on the strings which will return the contents of the string encoded so that it is HTML-compliant (escaping the '&', special characters, quotes, etc).
+As you can see, I first have an ejScript section where I get the posted values of the fields by looking up their names (`name` and `message`).
+Secondly, inside my HTML I print out their values, calling `.htmlEncode()` on the strings which will return the contents of the string encoded so that it is HTML-compliant (escaping the '&', special characters, quotes, and such).
 If you try this form, it should correctly keep its values when you post it.

 The second feature we should now implement is the actual business logic of this form: what should happen when you click the button.
 First, I will show how to catch the posting and check for validity:

 ![x][img9]

 The new section has a Bool which is set to true if the form was posted (there is a non-empty cgi-parameter named `ok`), and then we check that both name and message are not empty.
-If anyone of them are empty, we print out an error message, and let the rest of the form be printed as normal.
+If anyone of them is empty, we print out an error message and let the rest of the form be printed as normal.

 Finally, we can implement our business logic.
 In this case, I will use NetServer to create a default appointment for a given associate in the calendar: